As humans the earth, it’s environment is something we should be passionate about, because it affects us all as individuals.

 Recycling means transforming an already used product from waste into another usable product, while this cannot be done individually we should aim to collect these items and sell to recyclers.
 For example storing up used plastic and selling to people who go around collecting them for recycling.

-Single use plastic is one of the major contributors to pollution, there has been an estimated % increase in the production and use of single use plastic.
+Single use plastic is one of the major contributors to pollution, there has been a considerable increase in the production and use of single use plastic.